Cat food: Wet

+Treats

+A variety of cat treats are commercially available.
+These can be divided into dry cat treats, wet cat treats, and semi-moist treats.
+A 2004 survey in the US and Australia found 26% of cats received treats on a daily basis.
+However, not more than 10% of a cat's calorie intake should come from treats.

+Soy isoflavones

+Soy is often used in commercial cat food diets as a vegetable protein.
+In one study more than half of commercial cat foods surveyed contained soy isoflavones.
+Genistein and daidzein, both of which occur in soybeans, inhibit the enzymes thyroid peroxidase and thyroxine 5-deiodinase.
+This causes decreased thyroxine and triiodothyronine concentrations.
+In response to decreased triiodothyronine levels the body will produce more thyroid-stimulating hormone to normalize triiodothyronine levels, this has been shown to result in increased thyroxine levels.
+This may result in hyperplasia of the thyroid gland and thyrotoxicosis.

+Specialist diets

+Cat food may be formulated for a variety of specialist diets, for therapeutic or other purposes.
+A 2004 survey in the US and Australia found 3.6% of cats were fed therapeutic diets.

 Renal diet

-A renal diet is formulated for cats that are living with chronic kidney disease, or CKD.
-This is a highly prevalent condition in the feline population and is most common in the aging and older domesticated feline.
+A renal diet is formulated for cats that are living with chronic kidney disease (CKD).
+This is a highly prevalent condition in the feline population and is most common in aging and older cats.
 It has been shown that the lifespan of cats experiencing CKD can be extended by as much as 2 years when receiving therapeutic diets rather than regular maintenance diets.
 These diets are low in protein, low in phosphorus, have a high energy density, a higher fat content and include omega-3 fatty acids.

 Renal diets with low protein have been adopted by a number of big pet food manufacturers.
 Although the diet of a healthy cat should be high in protein, at times it is medically necessary for a cat to eat a low protein diet.
 For cats living with chronic renal disease, low protein diets lower the amount of nitrogenous waste in the body, helping to decrease the strain put on the kidneys.
 The exact level of protein that is needed for therapeutic CKD diets is unclear.

 Low protein diets can be formulated as a wet or dry food, with the main difference being the moisture content.
 Unfortunately, low protein diets are not as palatable to cats as diets high in protein.

 Low protein diets should not be fed to cats with the liver condition known as hepatic encephalopathy because severe protein restriction can be detrimental to animals with this condition.
 Cats with this condition should be fed a diet with high quality protein sources that have adequate amounts of the amino acids taurine and arginine.